Turning the Tide

 Empowering Young People for Marine Advocacy

-Turning the Tide is our free online training and capacity building programme, designed to kick-start your journey into marine advocacy.
+Turning the Tide is our free online training and capacity building programme, designed to kick-start your journey into marine advocacy and campaigning.
+If you’re committed to speaking up for Scotland’s seas, then this programme might be for you!

-Upon successfully completing the programme, you will receive a certificate of completion and become part of a new and growing community of young advocates dedicated to championing Scotland’s seas.
-As part of this network, you’ll have the chance to connect with like-minded young people, share experiences, and receive continued support through training and other opportunities to help you stay engaged and further develop your advocacy skills.
+When you complete the programme, you will receive a certificate of completion and join a growing community of passionate young advocates and activists standing up for Scotland’s seas.
+As part of this vibrant network, you’ll connect with like-minded young people, share your journey, and continue growing through ongoing training, support, and opportunities to amplify your impact and develop your advocacy skills.

 What to Expect